+Α. Health Insurance.
+Rule 90.3(d) requires that the court address coverage of the children's health care needs including expenses not covered by insurance.
+The court must require health insurance if the insurance is available to either party at a reasonable cost.
 The health insurance will be paid by the party to whom it is available.
 However, the court must allocate the cost of insurance between the parties.
-Note that the cost to be allocated is limited to that portion of the total cost necessary to the children involved - not the parent, the parent's new spouse or children of another relationship.
+Note that the cost to be allocated is limited to that portion of the total cost necessary to insure the children involved - not the parent, the parent's new spouse or children of another relationship.
 If the insurance for the children also covers other members of the purchaser's family, and evidence is unavailable on the specific cost of insuring only the children subject to the order, the cost of covering the children must be determined by allocating the total cost of coverage pro rata among all covered family members.
 See Rusenstrom v.
-Rusenstrom, 981 P.2d 558 (Alaska 1999).
-If there is no additional cost to the employee for adding children to the coverage - that is, the cost of coverage is the same whether there are no dependants or several dependants - no portion of the cost of coverage may be allocated to the children.
+Rusenstrom, 981 P.2d 558 (Alaska 1999) Op.
+No. 5130 (Alaska, June 4, 1999.
+If there is no additional cost to the employee for adding children to the coverage that is, the cost of coverage is the same whether there are no dependants or several dependants - no portion of the cost of coverage may be allocated to the children.
 In such cases, no adjustment may be made to the child support obligation because none of the cost of coverage can be allocated to the children.